You are here

 There’s a lovely array of engines, starting with the 140bhp 1.4-litre petrol with FWD, but most people will, and should, upgrade to the quieter and more effortless diesels.
 Both 150bhp and our choice 184bhp versions are much improved over early Q3s.
 The hot choice is a 2.5-litre turbo five-pot with up to 367bhp.
 It’s hillarious and weirdly one of the best cars to wear the RS badge.
 We’d stick with the diesel, though.

 On the inside

 It’s another boringly decent identikit Audi in here.
-The layout is smart yet functional and there’s almost as much space as the bigger Q5 (the Q3’s engine is mounted across the engine bay, whereas the Q5’s goes lengthways, leaving more room in the overall layout for human beings).
+The layout is smart yet functional and there’s almost as much space as the bigger Q5 (the Q3’s engine is mounted across the engine bay, whereas the Q5’s goes lengthways, which is less space-efficient).

 All models get climate control, plus a proper phone and iPod interface.
 There’s a comms and entertainment screen, which also displays the sat nav if you’ve ticked that box.
 However, there’s a ‘gagged’ GPS built in to less pricey versions, which can be unblocked after purchase for instant conversion to a nav-equipped car.

 It’s an Audi, so it ain’t cheap, but there shouldn’t be any nasty surprises.
 Be careful with the options list to avoid losing big chunks of your investment when it’s time to sell – best go with a low-to-medium level of goodies.
 Don’t be tempted by the S line chassis – it’s too hard.
 If you must treat yourself, go for the LED interior light pack to turn the cabin into the lobby of a boutique hotel.
-The 177bhp diesel hits the sweet spot between performance and affordable running costs, with 47.9mpg and CO2 emissions of 156g/km.
+The 184bhp diesel hits the sweet spot between performance and affordable running costs, with 53.3mpg and CO2 emissions of 139g/km.